Speke Hall: History

 In 1612 a porch was added to the Great Parlour.
 A laundry and dairy were founded in 1860; the laundry was altered in the 1950s.

 The house was owned by the Norris family for many generations until 1736 when Mary Norris, the heiress, married Lord Sidney Beauclerk.
 After Mary's death in 1766 the house was leased to various tenants.
 Richard Watt, a Liverpool merchant, purchased the house and estate from the Beauclerks in 1795.
 The last surviving heir of the Watt family was Miss Adelaide Watt, who inherited the house and returned to it in 1878 at the age of 21 years.
 She died in 1921, leaving the house and estate in trust for 21 years, during which time it was looked after by the staff under the supervision of Thomas Whatmore, who had been butler to Miss Watt.
 At the end of this period, in 1943, the house passed into the ownership of the National Trust.
 The house was administered by Liverpool City Corporation from 1946 until 1974 when it passed to Merseyside County Council who carried out a seven-year programme of major structural repairs and restoration which was completed in 1983.
 The National Trust took over full responsibility in 1986.

 The gardens date from the 1850s.
 In the courtyard of the main building are two ancient yew trees, male and female, called 'Adam' and 'Eve'.
 First recorded in correspondence dating to 1712, they are estimated to be at least 500 years old.

 21st century

 The Home Farm building has been renovated and now houses the shop, restaurant and reception.
 The laundry has been converted into the education room and the dairy contains interpretation material.
 Furthermore, rooms such as a gun room have been changed over the years and then changed back by the National Trust in order to show more of the History of Speke Hall.
 Walks in the grounds give panoramic views over the Mersey estuary towards the Wirral Peninsula.
-Liverpool Airport is adjacent to Speke Hall.
+Liverpool John Lennon Airport is adjacent to Speke Hall.
 The house received 224,913 visitors in 2019.

-In Art and Literature
+In art and literature

 An engraving of a painting of the great hall by Thomas Allom was published in Fisher's Drawing Room Scrap Book, 1835, with a poetical illustration by Letitia Elizabeth Landon.